metapenta60/stori-account-summary/README.md

 ### DynamoDB
 1. The free trier of AWS allow you a free usage up to 25GB.
 In `DynamoDB service -> Create new table -> Choose a name for your table`.
 We leave the `PARTITION_KEY` as ID and type name and the `SORT_KEY` as the date with type string.

 ### AWS Lambda
 1. Create a new Lambda function in the AWS Management Console.
 2. Set the runtime to Amazon Linux 2023
-3. Choose the correct arquitecture of your computer of the computer where the buil will be created.
+3. Choose the correct arquitecture of the computer where the build will be created.
 4. Configure the triggers: The proposal was to use s3 callbacks to know when a file was uploaded and process it.
 To configure this trigger you have to go to `Configuration -> Triggers`, go to Add Trigger and select S3 with the PUT events
 5. Environment variables: This project require five environment variables `DYNAMODB_TABLE_NAME` `EMAIL_FROM` `EMAIL_TO` `SENDGRID_API_KEY` `SENDGRID_TEMPLATE_ID`.
 To add this variables to your lambda go to `Configuration -> Environment variables -> Edit`.
 You now can add all your variables. the detail of each varaible can be fourn in [Environment Variables](#environment-variables)
 6. You now can test your function using `Test window -> Create a new event -> Select a template -> S3 PUT`.
-Change the file name for transaactions.csv or the file name you upload with the transactions.
+Change the file name for transactions.csv (or the file name you upload with the transactions) under Records->s3->object->key.
+Also change the bucket name under Records->s3->bucket->name and Records->s3->arn.
 7. Add `IAM` permission to your lambda to access to `Dynamo` and `S3`.
 In `IAM` service go to roles, AWS automatically will create a role for lambda, the template
 `lambda-name-id`.
 Add a two new policies to your lambda: `AmazonDynamoDBFullAccess` and `AmazonS3ReadOnlyAccess`